trungly-dev/React-LoginApp/README.md

    "webpack": "4.44.2".
    ------ FIX----------------------
-      cd ~ ( move to the root)
+   - cd ~ ( move to the root)
-      ls ( to find folder node_modules)
+   - ls ( to find folder node_modules)
-      rm -rf node_modules (delete all this folder) go to root folder delete 2 files of .json and yarn.log re-create app
+   - rm -rf node_modules (delete all this folder)
+   - go to root folder delete 2 files of .json and yarn.log
-      done
+   - re-create app
+      .done
    ------ FIXED----------------------

 3. Install Mobx + Mobx-react